bananapie099/Kseniia-Denys/README.md

 ## Weaknesses

-- Self-criticism: it is always not enough, I think that I shold have done something better
+- Self-criticism: it is always not enough, I think that I should have done something better
 - Slight inattention: not always see mistakes or something tricky